Claus1/unigui-go/README.md

 where valueX is a value for the event.

 All Gui objects have a field ‘Value’.
-For an edit field the value is a string or number, for a switch or check button the value is boolean, for table is row id or int index, e.t.c.
+For an edit field the value is a string or number, for a switch or check button the value is boolean, for table is row id, e.t.c.
 When a user changes the value of the Gui object or presses Button, the server calls the ‘Changed’ function handler.

 ```